 Take the first step in creating a supportive, comprehensive plan.

 Think of 10 people on your team.
-Statistically, one of them has experienced a period of major depression in his or her life, and two have faced some kind of behavioral health issue.
-Chances are, no one received proper treatment.
+Statistically, one of them has experienced a period of major depression in their life, and two have faced some kind of behavioral health issue.
+And chances are, none of them have received proper treatment.

-Over the last few years, behavioral health has caught America’s attention.
-And for good reason.
-It’s increasingly evident that we’re suffering from heightened levels of stress, anxiety, depression and other complex mental health conditions that have a direct impact on our healthcare system, our companies and our families.
+Over the last several years, behavioral health has caught America’s attention—and for good reason.
+It’s increasingly evident that we’re suffering from heightened levels of stress, anxiety, depression, and other complex mental health conditions that have a direct impact on our healthcare system, our companies, and our families.

 Americans missed 217 million workdays last year due to behavioral health issues.

-Let’s take a step back.
-What exactly is, “behavioral health”?
-We often hear “behavioral health” and “mental health” used interchangeably.
-But these terms evoke two very different feelings.
-“Mental health” is narrow and stigmatizing, most commonly associated with serious biological conditions.
-“Behavioral health,” on the other hand, is welcoming and inclusive, serving as more of an umbrella term for all layers of mental wellness.
-It’s important to consider the role this name game plays in de-stigmatizing these issues.
-Because, as you know, many of these conditions are self-identifying and the way we categorize them in our benefits and communications can affect people’s emotional ability to engage with a service, treatment or program.
+Before we look at solutions, let’s take a step back.
+How do we define “behavioral health”?
+We often hear “behavioral health” and “mental health” used interchangeably, but these terms evoke two very different feelings.
+“Mental health” often feels narrow and stigmatizing, with many people associating the phrase with serious biological conditions.
+“Behavioral health,” on the other hand, feels more welcoming and inclusive, serving as more of an umbrella term for all layers of mental wellness.
+Naming matters when it comes to de-stigmatizing these issues—the way we categorize them in our benefits and communications can affect people’s emotional ability and willingness to engage with a service, treatment, or program.